shanet/Google-Music-Playlist-Sync/README.md

 ## Prerequisties

 This script makes use of the Unofficial-Google-Music-API to interface with Google Music.
 To use it, you'll need to get to gmusicapi module from https://github.com/simon-weber/Unofficial-Google-Music-API.
-After cloning, run `python setup.py build` and then `sudo python setup.py install`.
+Either install it with pip or clone it and run `python setup.py build` followed by `sudo python setup.py install`.

-Note that the gmusicapi changes often breaking this script.
+**Note:** that the gmusicapi changes often breaking this script.
 If this happens feel free to open an issue or submit a pull request fixing compatibility.

 ## Usage

 Once the GoogleMusicAPI is installed, just run the playlist sync script like any other Python script.
 It will guide you through logging in and syncing songs.

-If you use two-step authentication with your Google account, you can store your application specific key in a file called "pass.txt" in the same directory as the script.
-You should ONLY store an application specific key here.
-Storing your real password in plain text is a horrible idea.
-Granted, so is storing an app-specific key, so type it in each time if you want.

 <pre>
 usage: google-music-playlist-sync.py [-h] [-u [USER]] [-r [ROOT_DIR]] [-n]